dawid-sz/carrepair_shop/README.md

 - added some border radius to the logo
 - restyled the whole menu section
 - added the links to the top section
-- aria-label added to the anchor tags
+- aria-label added to the anchor tag

+  30.12.2023

+- menu section moved to the bottom of the screen on mobile
+- comments added to the css sections
+- wrote HTML for the slideshow